johnHubbell/ElevatorControl/README.md

     {0}

 ## Get The Next Destination Floor

-Return the floor number of the next destination of elevator
+Return the floor number of the next destination of the elevator

 ### Request